Find synonyms Find exact match

 A more recent observational study of 557 patients with IPAH found that only 13 percent had a positive vasoreactivity test and only 54 percent of the vasoreactive patients with IPAH who received CCB therapy maintained functional improvement after one year .
 Responders were more vasoreactive (ie, had a greater decrease of mean pulmonary arterial pressure during the vasoreactivity test) and had less severe disease at baseline.

-The evidence suggesting that CCB therapy is beneficial is limited by the absence of randomized trials comparing such therapy to no therapy in vasoreactive patients only.
+The evidence suggesting that CCB therapy is beneficial in terms of survival is limited by the absence of randomized trials comparing such therapy to no therapy in vasoreactive patients only.
 Without such trials, it is uncertain whether the vasoreactive patients who received CCB therapy in the observational trials truly benefited from the therapy or were predisposed to a better outcome, with vasoreactivity potentially being a marker of a better prognosis.
+However, in our experience, vasoreactive patients who experience a sustained lowering of the pulmonary artery pressure feel remarkably better while on CCB therapy.

 CCB therapy can be initiated with either long-acting nifedipine (30 mg/day) or diltiazem (120 mg/day), then increased to the maximal tolerated dose (table 3).
 Short-acting nifedipine should NOT be used.
 Systemic blood pressure, heart rate, and oxygen saturation should be carefully monitored during titration.
 Sustained release preparations of both nifedipine and diltiazem are available.
 Their use minimizes the adverse effects of therapy, especially systemic hypotension.